mhedgpeth/cafe-cookbook/README.md

 # cafe

-TODO: Enter the cookbook description here.
+This cookbook installs and configures cafe.